If you’ve not already heard of Florence Schechter, she’s on a mission to open the world’s very first Vagina Museum.

 You’re massively interested in animal vaginas, tell us why?

-Animal vaginas are the best and I think hyenas are my favorite.
+Animal vaginas are the best and I think hyenas are my favourite.
 If we were to have a mascot for the museum, I think it would be the hyena.
 For a really long time people thought they were hermaphrodites because they only saw hyenas with penises, and obviously babies come from somewhere, but the females actually have an elongated clitoris that just look like a penis.
 The reason for this is that it blocks the entrance to the vagina and the only way you can get into it is if the hyena retracts the clitoris to expose the opening.
 The really great thing about this is that it’s impossible for a hyena to be raped – another hyena can’t get in there without her moving the muscles to allow it.
 This has led to them living in a matriarchal society.
 Patriarchal societies exist because of rape being used to control women.
 There are so many more examples of this and they need to be in a museum, right?

 If you could have any famous female ambassadors for the museum (dead or alive) who would you choose?